Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-AIDS is the final stage of HIV.
-HIV kills a type of white blood cell called CD4 cells, which weakens your immune system.
-Your immune system becomes too weak to fight infections.
-A weak immune system can also lead to certain cancers and heart disease.
-A normal CD4 count ranges from 500 to 2000.
+AIDS (acquired immune deficiency syndrome) is the final stage of HIV infection.
+HIV (human immunodeficiency virus) is a viral infection that slowly weakens your immune system.
+The virus kills a type of white blood cell called CD4.
+The loss of CD4 cells weakens your immune system.
+Over time, a weak immune system makes it difficult for you to fight infections.
+This can also lead to certain cancers and heart disease.
+A normal CD4 count ranges from 500 to 2,000.
 You have HIV when your CD4 count ranges from 200 to 500.
 You have AIDS when your CD4 count is less than 200 or you have one of the infections or cancers caused by AIDS.
+AIDS means your immune system cannot fight off infections and disease.
+This can become life-threatening.

 WHILE YOU ARE HERE: